 4. Thou shall know your value proposition.
 Something must separate you from your competitor and that is your value proposition.
 It is the uniqueness that makes your business stand out.

 6. Thou shall have a content strategy.
-Creating content that’s relevant and interesting to your audience can help you generate new leads by gaining their interest and building trust.
+Creating relevant and interesting content for your audience can help you generate new leads by gaining their interest and building trust.